Who Was Franz Ferdinand?

-Austrian Archduke Franz Ferdinand was born on December 18, 1863, in Graz, Austria.
+Archduke Franz Ferdinand was born in 1863 in Austria.
 In 1900, Ferdinand gave up his children's rights to the throne in order to marry a lady-in-waiting.
 While in power, he attempted to restore Austro-Russian relations while maintaining an alliance with Germany.
 In 1914, a Serb nationalist assassinated him.
 One month later, Austria declared war on Serbia and World War I began.

 Early Life and Marriage